SayakaIsBaka/LR2Arena/lr2arena_protocol.md

 - `1`: receives the remote player's exscore.
 It can be used to update the pacemaker in-game. `data` is a 4-byte long unsigned int (little-endian).
 - `2`: notifies that the remote player is ready and has selected the correct chart.
 Can be used for syncing between clients. `data` is not checked, so it can be empty.
+- `3`: receives a random to use for the next chart.
+This is always sent, even if the player did not choose the Random option.